folsomde/folsomde.github.io/category/notes.md

 title: Notes
 ---

 Below I've posted the notes I wrote for myself when studying for the prelims.
 Let me know if there are any other resouces I ought to have listed here!

+They're a little messy (I typed them up in just two days), but I still found them useful!

-If you'd rather have my notes in pdf form, [see here](prelims-notes.pdf).
+If you'd rather have them in pdf form, <a href='prelims-notes.pdf'>see here</a>.

-<div class='message'><b>Warning:</b> The individual subjects' pages are very much under construction until I figure out how to make MathJax happy.
-I recommend using the pdf for now.</div>

 -----